fbpx

 The rest of the film expands on that central idea, with a special focus on the state of Israel and the post Oct.
 7 world.
 I won’t give it all away except to say that there’s more light than darkness as the film progresses, with Osman playing a crucial role in the narrative.

 I saw the film Saturday night at a private home in Beverlywood.
 Shore was there to answer questions after the screening.
-With many parents of college kids in the crowd, it was natural that the surge of antisemitism since Oct.
+With many parents of college students in the crowd, it was natural that the surge of antisemitism since Oct.
 7 dominated the discussion.
 Jews are anxious these days, and for good reason.
 Our instinct is to fight back, also for good reason.

-Especially for all the Jewish kids who have been put on the defensive by the relentless assaults on Jews and Israel on campuses and city streets, reframing that hatred as “they hate us because we’re good” has the potential to be not just a psychological and morale booster, but a call to keep getting better.
+But by reframing Jew hatred, the film introduces a new way to educate and empower our community.
+This is especially relevant for all the Jewish kids who have been put on the defensive by the relentless assault on Jews and Israel on campuses and city streets.
+Reframing that hatred as “they hate us because we’re good” can be not just a psychological and morale booster, but also a call for Jews to keep working on ourselves.

 This goes beyond the usual calls to build Jewish pride, which is necessary but not sufficient.
 What “Tragic Awakening” does is close the loop between Jewish pride and Jewish hatred.

-With all the flaws and blunders of an imperfect Israel, that truth holds for the Jewish state as well.
+With all the flaws and blunders of an imperfect Israel, that principle holds for the Jewish state as well.
 The Western values that Israel brought to a region dominated by dictatorships and theocracies were a threat to those regimes.
 They needed to destroy Israel not because it was bad but because it was good.

 Did you enjoy this article?